LucasSinghavarafrei/ProjectDB_Singhavara_Nguyen--Godin/README.md

 My prompt :
 You work in the field of KPOP.
-Your Company is involved in the domain of Music.
+Your company is involved in the domain of music.
 It is a company such as SM ENTERTAINEMENT or JYP ENTERTAINEMENT.
 We collect data of how to create a group of kpop, the creation of album.
 Take inspiration from the following groups aespa, blackpink or twice (https://fr.wikipedia.org/wiki/Aespa, https://twice.jype.com/Default).
 Your company wants to apply MERISE to design an information system.
 You are responsible for the analysis part, i.e., gathering the company's requirements.
 It has called on a computer engineering student to carry out this project, and you must provide him with the necessary information so that he can